dartmouth-cs52/dartmouth-cs52.github.io/resources/travis.md

 6. Setting up a linter for your project

-    I highly recommend setting up a linter plugin for your text editor of choice in addition to your linter.
+    It is recommended that you set up a linter plugin for your text editor of choice.
 One that works well for atom is [Linter](https://atomlinter.github.io/).
 You can install specific linters for your selected language and the linter will display inline errors.

     ![linter error](/assets/imgs/travis/linter-error.png)